 The new regulations: distance selling within the EU

-Distance selling within the EU means the sale of goods which are transported or dispatched by the seller of the product from one EU Member State and delivered to a private customer located in another EU Member State.
-Distance selling within the EU also includes sales for which the seller does not carry out the transport or delivery themself, but has it carried out by others (on behalf of the seller).
+Distance selling within the EU means the sale of goods transported or dispatched by the seller of the product from one EU Member State and delivered to a private customer located in another EU Member State.
+Distance selling within the EU also includes sales for which the seller does not carry out the transport or delivery himself, but has it carried out by others (on behalf of the seller).

-Details: distance selling vs. Intra-Community supplies
+Details: distance selling vs Intra-Community supplies

-Please note: There is a substantial difference in the VAT regulations applying for distance sales vs. intra-Community supplies.
+Please note: There is a substantial difference in the VAT regulations applying for distance sales vs intra-Community supplies.

-Distance selling within the EU, where the buyer of the goods is a private person or the item is purchased for private consumption (B2C/Business to Consumer), is not the same as supplying goods to an entrepreneur within the EU (B2B/Business to Business).
+Distance selling within the EU, where the buyer of the goods is a private person, or the item is purchased for private consumption (B2C/Business to Consumer), is not the same as supplying goods to an entrepreneur within the EU (B2B/Business to Business).
 The resulting VAT obligations differ significantly.
-Therefore, the correct classification of the transaction type (B2B or B2C) is essential for determining the right VAT consequences.
+Therefore, the correct classification of the transaction type (B2B or B2C) is essential for determining the proper VAT consequences.

 The following principle applies:

-If the customer does not have a VAT ID number – as this is the case for private consumers – the rules on distance sales within the EU apply, i.e. the sale is subject to VAT in the country of destination.
+If the customer does not have a VAT ID number – as this is the case for private consumers – the rules on distance sales within the EU apply, i.e., the sale is subject to VAT in the country of destination.

 For distance selling within the EU, VAT is due in the country of destination

 When determining the place of supply of distance selling for VAT purposes, solely the place where the transport of goods ends is relevant.
-From EU VAT perspective, it is neither relevant where the seller is domiciled nor where the supply of goods begins.
+From the EU VAT perspective, it is neither relevant where the seller is domiciled nor where the supply of goods begins.

 For VAT purposes, the place of supply of distance selling corresponds to the European Union Member State that has the right of taxation for the sale of goods.
 This is the EU Member State where the transport of the goods ends, ie. The country of destination.

 Example: Walanda, a Munich-based online fashion shop, sells clothes to private customers in the Netherlands.
 The transport of the products starts in Munich.
-Walanda arranges the transport of the goods with the support of a logistic company that delivers the products to the Netherlands.
+Walanda arranges the transportation of the goods with the support of a logistic company that delivers the products to the Netherlands.